emmameyer/DNA_Mechanics/code/twist_analysis/README.md

 This file lays out the general plan for extracting twist angles from DNA md simulations.
 I use three different scripts for this process, they are pretty hard coded so they must be edited for each scenario.
 Designed for linear DNA, however, it can be used for circular, just keep in mind the twist step between the ligated/nick site (like between 1 and 80 for an 80 bp circle).

-1. Extract data from the simulation using do_x3dna: do_x3dna -f *.xtc -s *.gro -lbpsm -noavg -e * -name _twist
+1. Extract data from the simulation using do_x3dna: do_x3dna -f *.xtc -s *.gro -lbpsm -noavg -name _twist

 2. run process_twist.py to extract the twist angles from the outputted file (the file used here has twist values for each time step for each base pair step, this script averages the twist values so that there is just one averaged twist angle for each time step)